-According to research, the average Brit spends three months of their life queuing – so there is usually plenty of queuing work available.
-However, if you’re someone who gets easily bored, cannot stand for long periods of time or just hates queuing, then this probably isn’t the role for you.
+According to research, the average Brit spends three months of their life queuing – so there’s usually plenty of queuing work available.
+However, if you’re someone who gets bored easily, cannot stand for long periods of time, or just hates queuing, then this probably isn’t the role for you.

 Interested to find out more about how it all works?

 Have you ever walked past a really eye-catching shop window display and been tempted to go inside?
 That’ll be the work of a Visual Merchandiser!